top of page

 AOIFA's six characters together: Aoifa the lioness who finds and protects, Arya the red fox who researches and assesses, Ottova the octopus dispatcher with three hearts and eight brains, Major the falcon who keeps watch from the sky, Dacoda the white wolf puppy who was found alone and afraid, and Allegro the snake who was told he couldn't dance and disagreed — each carrying a piece of AOIFA's preparedness and healing framework.

-Meet the guides from our interactive coloring book: Arya the inquisitive red fox, Aoifa the lioness, Ottova the octopus, Major the falcon, Dacoda the white wolf puppy, and Allegro the salsa-dancing snake.
-Together, they help carry AOIFA’s framework for preparedness, healing, and hope.
+Meet the guides from our interactive storybook: Aria the inquisitive fox, AOIFA the lioness, Ottova the octopus, Major the falcon, Dacoda the white wolf puppy, and Allegro the salsa-dancing snake.
+Together, they carry AOIFA's framework across every age and every role — preparedness, resilience, and hope.

 Paramedic discusses with diverse group of patients and staff